 To use a table, simply flip a coin two times.
 The result of the first flip determines what column to look under, while the result of the second flip determines the row.
-Flip on as many of the tables as you need to get a scenario built!
+Flip on as many as the tables you need to get a scenario built!